CREATE INTERACTIVE TABLE¶

 Creates a new interactive table in the current/specified schema or replaces an existing table.
-Interactive tables are optimized for low-latency, interactive queries and can only be queried using interactive warehouses.
+Interactive tables are optimized for low-latency, interactive queries and provide the best performance when queried using interactive warehouses.

 Interactive tables support a more limited set of SQL operations than standard tables and are designed for high-concurrency, real-time query workloads such as dashboards and data-powered APIs.